Key takeaways:

 Drinking water and eating more fiber can help relieve Mounjaro-related constipation.

 People who take Mounjaro can experience side effects, such as constipation.
-But there are ways to help prevent constipation when taking Mounjaro.
+But there are ways to help prevent constipation when taking this medication.
 Here’s everything you need to know to manage Mounjaro-related constipation.

 Yes, Mounjaro can cause constipation.

-In clinical trials, constipation was a commonly reported side effect among people taking Mounjaro.
-About 6% to 7% of people in the clinical studies experienced constipation while taking Mounjaro.
+In clinical trials, constipation was a commonly reported side effect.
+About 6% to 7% of people in these studies experienced constipation while taking Mounjaro.
 More recent studies also suggest that people taking Mounjaro are more likely to experience constipation than people taking glucagon-like peptide-1 (GLP-1) agonists, like Ozempic (semaglutide).

 But there’s some good news.
 First, in clinical trials, people taking higher doses weren’t more likely to have constipation.
 So, taking a higher dose doesn’t mean you’re more likely to develop constipation.

-It’s not clear why tirzepatide causes gut-related side effects.
-But it likely has to do with how tirzepatide affects the gut.
+It’s not clear why tirzepatide (as either Mounjaro or Zepbound) causes constipation.
+But it likely has to do with how tirzepatide affects the body.

 Tirzepatide slows down how fast the stomach empties.
-This helps people feel fuller longer so they eat less throughout the day.
-But this also means they’re more likely to drink less fluid throughout the day.
-Also, tirzepatide tells your body to release more insulin.
-Insulin can slow down how fast the gut moves, too.
-The combination of a slow-moving gut and less fluid intake leads to constipation.
+Tirzepatide also tells your body to release more insulin.
+Insulin can slow down how fast the gut moves too.
+These two effects make people behave differently, which can lead to constipation.

-A slower-moving gut means you poop less often.
-The stool in your gut sits around longer, becoming harder and more difficult to pass.
-Also, if you’re drinking less water, your stool becomes dry and even harder.
+May poop less often: A slower-moving gut means you poop less often.
+If stool sits in your gut longer, it has more time to harden which makes it more difficult to pass.

-There are things you can do to manage constipation from Mounjaro:
+Here are some things you can do to manage constipation from Mounjaro or Zepbound:

 Drink more water.
 You’re less likely to drink enough fluids while taking Mounjaro.
 Set yourself a daily water goal and use a water bottle to help keep track of how much you drink.
 Most people need between 2.7 L and 3.7 L of water each day.

 Move more.
 Physical activity gets all the muscles in your body moving, including the ones around your intestines.
-Adding a walk or exercise to your daily routine can help treat your constipation and helps Mounjaro work better, too.
+Adding a walk or exercise to your daily routine can help treat your constipation and will help Mounjaro work better too.

 Focus on fiber.
 You can add more fiber to your diet by eating high-fiber foods like fruits, vegetables, and whole grains.
 You can also try a fiber supplement, like Metamucil.
 Make sure to slowly add fiber into your daily routine.
 But keep in mind that taking too much fiber too fast can worsen other Mounjaro side effects like gassiness and bloating.

 Try a laxative.
 There are many types of over-the-counter (OTC) laxatives that can make it easier to have a bowel movement.
 Each type of laxative works differently.
-Your healthcare professional may have suggestions about which laxatives work best for Mounjaro-related constipation.
+Your primary care provider may have suggestions about which laxatives work best for Mounjaro-related constipation.

-Talk with your healthcare professional if these tips don’t offer you relief.
+Talk with a healthcare professional if these tips don’t offer you relief.
 They may have additional tips and suggestions to help ease your constipation so you can keep taking Mounjaro.

 Mounjaro is a weekly injection medication that can help treat adults with Type 2 diabetes.
-Constipation is a side effect of Mounjaro.
-About 6% to 7% of people experienced constipation while taking Mounjaro.
+Constipation is a common Mounjaro side effect.
+About 6% to 7% of people experienced constipation while taking tirzepatide.
 Fluids, fiber, and laxatives can help ease Mounjaro-related constipation.

 Eli Lilly and Company.
 (2022).
-Mounjarot (tirzepatide) injection, for subcutaneous use [package insert].
+Mounjaro (tirzepatide) Injection, for subcutaneous use [package insert].

 Karrar, H. R., et al. (2023).
 Tirzepatide-induced gastrointestinal manifestations: A systematic review and meta-analysis.
 Cureus.